 In effect since May 6, 2026 — 4th show cause motion filed during stay, void by statute

-Judicial Conflict
+Judicial Relationship

 Gafkay and Ellison: undisclosed co-adjunct faculty, Saginaw Valley State University — disqualification motion filed May 28, 2026